 What Is Kratom?

 So what exactly is kratom and what does kratom do?
 Kratom, scientifically named Mitragyna speciosa, is a tropical tree in the coffee family that is native to parts of Africa and Southeast Asia.
-The kratom herb has been valued in traditional medicine since the 19th century, and today it is used for pain relief, to self-treat drug addiction, and to ease drug withdrawal symptoms.
+The kratom herb has been valued in traditional medicine since the 19th century, and today it is used for natural pain relief, to self-treat drug addiction, and to ease drug withdrawal symptoms.
 People who have taken it in various forms have reported increased energy and mood, euphoria, as well as pain reduction in various forms.

 The availability of kratom in the U.S. is a topic of much debate lately; the plant is receiving a lot of attention because of its confusing FDA status.
 Kratom contains over 40 compounds and more than 25 alkaloids.
 The main active alkaloids in kratom are mitragynine and 7-hydroxymitragynine, which can have a range of stimulating and depressant effects.
 Kratom constituents have shown to possess analgesic and anti-inflammatory activity.